WICG/turtledove/FLEDGE.md

-   selected by `generateBid()` to be reported to `reportWin()` and `reportResult()` along with `buyerAndSellerReportingId` and `buyerReportingId` when all three values are jointly k-anonymous along with the interest group owner, bidding script URL, and render URL to be provided to these reporting fuctions.
+   selected by `generateBid()` to be reported to `reportWin()` and `reportResult()` along with `buyerAndSellerReportingId` and `buyerReportingId` when all three values are jointly k-anonymous along with the interest group owner, bidding script URL, and render URL to be provided to these reporting functions.

  * `buyerAndSellerReportingId`: If set and `selectableBuyerAndSellerReportingIds` is unset, the value is used instead of the interest group name or `buyerReportingId` for reporting in `reportWin()` and `reportResult()`.
-Note that this field needs to be jointly k-anonymous with the interest group owner, bidding script URL, and render URL to be provided to these reporting fuctions (in the same way that the interest group name would have needed to be).
-If set and `selectableBuyerAndSellerReportingIds` is also set, the value is reported to `reportWin()` and `reportResult()` along with the selected `selectablebuyerAndSellerReportingIds` and `buyerReportingId` when all three values are jointly k-anonymous along with the interest group owner, bidding script URL, and render URL to be provided to these reporting fuctions.
+Note that this field needs to be jointly k-anonymous with the interest group owner, bidding script URL, and render URL to be provided to these reporting functions (in the same way that the interest group name would have needed to be).
+If set and `selectableBuyerAndSellerReportingIds` is also set, the value is reported to `reportWin()` and `reportResult()` along with the selected `selectablebuyerAndSellerReportingIds` and `buyerReportingId` when all three values are jointly k-anonymous along with the interest group owner, bidding script URL, and render URL to be provided to these reporting functions.

  * `buyerReportingId`: If set and `selectableBuyerAndSellerReportingIds` is unset, the value is used instead of the interest group name for reporting in `reportWin`.
-Note that this field needs to be jointly k-anonymous with the interest group owner, bidding script URL, and render URL to be provided to these reporting fuctions (in the same way that the interest group name would have needed to be).
-If set and `selectableBuyerAndSellerReportingIds` is also set, the value is reported to `reportWin()` along with the selected `selectablebuyerAndSellerReportingIds` and `buyerAndSellerReportingId` when all three values are jointly k-anonymous along with the interest group owner, bidding script URL, and render URL to be provided to these reporting fuctions.
+Note that this field needs to be jointly k-anonymous with the interest group owner, bidding script URL, and render URL to be provided to these reporting functions (in the same way that the interest group name would have needed to be).
+If set and `selectableBuyerAndSellerReportingIds` is also set, the value is reported to `reportWin()` along with the selected `selectablebuyerAndSellerReportingIds` and `buyerAndSellerReportingId` when all three values are jointly k-anonymous along with the interest group owner, bidding script URL, and render URL to be provided to these reporting functions.

  * `metadata`: Arbitrary metadata that can be used at bidding time.